Pasta with Shrimp in Cream Sauce

-Hearty, appetizing, delicious, dinner in a hurry!
-You will cook pasta with shrimp in cream sauce in 30 minutes.
-This is the best option for a family or dinner for two.
-Their secret is that the sauce does not need to be heated in a frying pan, as it is usually done.
-Just mix everything and pour it into the pasta!
+Hearty, appetizing, delicious — a dinner you can throw together fast!
+This pasta with shrimp in cream sauce takes just 30 minutes.
+It's the best option for a family meal or dinner for two.
+The trick is that you don't heat the sauce in a pan the way you usually would — you simply mix everything together and toss it into the hot pasta!

 MariaAuthor avatar